NIVANorge/Mobius/README.md

 ### First download a compiler

 Mobius is written in C++, and so to produce a program that the computer can run you need a compiler to produce the executable.
 We aim to allow you to use any compiler, but for now it has mostly been tested with the g++ compiler.

+- g++ : Tested and works.
+There can be problems with gcc versions older than 5.0
+- clang (llvm) : Sometimes gives errors.
+Will be looked into eventually.
+- Visual C++ : Not yet tested.
+- Other compilers : Not tested.

 To install g++ on Windows, you will need one of the MingW g++ distributions.
 We recommend using one of the MingW-w64 distributions that can compile to 64-bit, for compatibility with the Python wrapper.
 To install the compiler:

 - You can use the version of MingW-w64 found here (click the sourceforge link to download): https://mingw-w64.org/doku.php/download/mingw-builds **Be sure during installation that you choose x86-64 under the 'Architecture' dropdown list.** Take note of where the compiler is installed, you will need it shortly.